 The Meaning of Numbers: The Number 30

-The number thirty can also represent the sacrificial blood of Jesus.
-He was betrayed by Judas for 30 silver coins, which was a fulfillment of prophecy (Zechariah 11:12).
+This number can also represent the sacrificial blood of Jesus, as He was betrayed by Judas for thirty silver coins.
+This act was a fulfillment of prophecy (Zechariah 11:12).
 When Judas flung the 'blood money' he was paid back into the temple, the priests did not accept it as an offering but rather decided to buy a potter's field with it.
 Though they were not aware of it, what they did was also fulfilling prophecy (verse 13).

 Appearances of the number thirty

 The Dead Sea Scrolls were discovered in caves on the upper northwest shore of the Dead Sea started in 1947.
 Among all the scrolls found over the years, 30 copies of the Psalms have been identified.

 The prophet Ezekiel begins his book of the same name "in the 30th year" (which likely referenced his age at the time - Ezekiel 1:1).
 It is at this time he receives his first recorded vision from God, known as the "wheel in the middle of a wheel" or "wheel within a wheel" vision.

 Abraham was promised that if God found at least thirty righteous people in Sodom and Gomorrah he would not destroy the cities (Genesis 18:30).

 Jair, one of the Judges of Israel delineated in the Bible, had thirty sons.
 He was wealthy enough not only to provide each of them with their own horse to ride, but also gave each of them a city for 30 total (Judges 10:4).
-Ibzan, another Judge of Israel, had thirty sons and thirty daughters (Judges 12:9).
+Ibzan, another Judge of Israel, had thirty sons and the same number of daughters (Judges 12:9).

 More info on Biblical Meaning of 30

 Joseph, a type of Jesus, was thirty years old when Egypt's Pharaoh placed him in charge over all that he ruled.
-King David also, when he began to reign over Israel, was thirty years old (2Samuel 5:4).
+King David also, when he began to reign over Israel, was this age (2Samuel 5:4).